Peering Behind the Shield: Guardrail Identification in Large Language Models

-In research-oriented settings, LLMs and external guardrails are typically evaluated in isolation.
-However, in real-world attack scenarios and red-teaming exercises, black-box AI agents often incorporate a combination of both, making attacks more challenging for attackers and complicating attribution in safety evaluations.
-Understanding this interplay is crucial for both attack and defense.
-In this work, we introduce guardrail identification, a technique that successfully determines whether external guardrails are applied at the input, output, or both stages.
-This knowledge enables the design of more effective attacks in realistic settings while also assisting red team operators in attributing successful defenses.
+In research-oriented settings, safety-aligned LLMs and external guardrails are typically evaluated in isolation.
+However, in real-world attack scenarios, black-box AI agents often incorporate a combination of both, making attacks more challenging.
+Identifying the deployed guardrail in the agent can help attackers conduct stronger attacks.
+On the other hand, if the model owner needs to protect the copyright of their guardrail, \method can help detect unauthorized usage.
+Thus, understanding this interplay is crucial for both attack and defense.

+To facilitate replication and future research, we provide a comprehensive description of our experimental setup in Section~\ref{section:settings} and Appendix~\ref{appendix:models}.
+The datasets we use are in English.
+Both datasets and code are either publicly available or generated by LLMs, ensuring no inclusion of personally identifiable information and eliminating user de-anonymization risks.
+We also adhere to the licenses or terms for use and emphasize that all collected data is solely for scientific purposes.
+To uphold responsible data management, only anonymized prompts/datasets will be shared when the code repository is made public.

 Ultimately, our work highlights the need for techniques that make guardrails inherently harder to identify and circumvent.
 Meanwhile, we aim to contribute to the attack-defense cycle by enabling more effective adversarial testing and enhancing the explainability of AI agents in safety-critical scenarios.

 \begin{small} \end{small}